AmjadRami/future_engineers/README.md

 # future_engineers
-this repository for our team .that  participated in the Future engineers competition
+this repository contain a self_driving car participating in the WRO Future Engineers competition in the 2024 ,More information below